grnet/synnefo/docs/admin-guide.rst

 While Ganeti executes the job, snf-ganeti-eventd, snf-ganeti-hook and snf-progress-monitor are monitoring the progress of the job and send corresponding messages to the RabbitMQ servers.
+These components are part of `snf-cyclades-gtools` and must be installed on all Ganeti nodes.
 Specially,

 * *snf-ganeti-eventd* sends messages about operations affecting the operating state of instances and networks.
 Works by monitoring Ganeti job queue.